-The first thing you need to know about Sam is that he’s a local hero.
-Having trained as a musician, he enrolled onto the CareerFoundry Web Development Course 4 years ago, and now he’s Head of Web Development here.
-True Story.
+The first thing you need to know about Sam is that he’s an inspiration.
+Having trained as a musician, he enrolled in the CareerFoundry Web Development Program, and four years later he became the Head of Web Development here.
+True story.

 So how do you do it?
-Who better to ask than Sam himself – so, Sam:
+Who better to ask than Sam himself.

-What tips do you have for someone starting out in Web Development?
+5 web development tips for someone starting out in coding

 1. Don’t panic